-Whether you sell insurance, work as a nurse, a restaurant server or a gas station attendant these days, you’re probably using a computer to complete at least some of your duties.
+Whether you sell insurance, work as a nurse, a restaurant server, or a gas station attendant these days, you’re probably using a computer to complete at least some of your duties.
 Many of us are all but glued to the computer all day long!
 And, most likely, if that’s you, you’re probably not thinking about the unhealthy link between computers and your eyes.

 One of our readers, Jenny H. from Oregon, wrote us, “What ideas do you have for me – I sit behind a computer all day long!”
 Jenny’s question is actually one of the most common questions we’re asked.

 In this post, we’re going to help answer Jenny and all of the other workers who face a similar plight.
 It’s all too common to experience eye strain and exhaustion resulting from too much time staring at a screen and too little time in natural lighting conditions.
 We’ve talked about this previously, but let’s go into more detail for you.

 If your job is set in an office, you’ve likely experienced eye strain, headaches, and blurred vision.
 You may be suffering from Computer Vision Syndrome, which is a complex of vision problems connected with staring at a computer for too long and too often.

 Computer Vision Syndrome: The 14 Symptoms from the American Optometric Association